food experimentation

 soak the skewers in water so that they dont catch fire when you grill them.

-skewer the chicken and coat with extra marinade so that they dont dry up under the flame.grill till you get the nice charred look.
+skewer the chicken and coat with extra marinade so that they dont dry up under the flame.

 the strange twist to this is when the skewers were grilling, lynn (my other housemate) came through the front door and asked if i was making otah otah (spicy fish paste wrapped in banana leaves and grilled). i hadnt noticed how the chicken smelt of something so familiar from back home. once they were done, i did a taste test and to my surprise, the chicken tasted like pandan chicken grilled in banana leaf.